aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 10) Test out the second question.

-11) Click on Test to bring up the Test dialog in the Designer UI.
+11) Click on The Test tab to bring up the Test area in the Designer UI.

 12) Enter a question <pre> How old is the sun </pre>

-13) Click on search.
+13) Click on the Search button.
 Look at the results.
 Notice the score column.
 The answer selected by the QnABot will be the answer with highest matching score.

     ![QnaBot Test Results ](images/02-score.png)